Denys Halenkov

-Denys Ihorovych Halenkov (Денис Ігорович Галенков; born 13 October 1995) is a professional Ukrainian football striker who plays for Karpaty Lviv.
+Denys Ihorovych Halenkov (Денис Ігорович Галенков; born 13 October 1995) is a professional Ukrainian football striker who plays for Poltava.

 Career

 Halenkov is a product of the ISTA Dnipropetrovsk and FC Dnipro Dnipropetrovsk youth school systems.

 He made his debut for FC Olimpik in the match against FC Illichivets Mariupol on 30 May 2015 in the Ukrainian Premier League.

 Desna Chernihiv

 In summer 2016 he moved to Desna Chernihiv, the main club of Chernihiv in Ukrainian First League, where he played 14 games.

 Polissya Zhytomyr

 In 2018 he moved to Polissya Zhytomyr and with the club he got promoted to Ukrainian First League after getting second place in Ukrainian Second League, in the season 2019–20.

 Karpaty Lviv

 In summer 2021 he moved Karpaty Lviv in Ukrainian Second League.
 On 4 August 2021 he scored in the First preliminary round of Ukrainian Cup against AFSC Kyiv.
 On 31 August 2021 he scored in the Third preliminary round of Ukrainian Cup against Volyn Lutsk.
 On 5 September he made his contribue to the victory against FC Chernihiv, the second main team of the city of Chernihiv at the Ukraina Stadium in Lviv.